April 30th 2016 8:00 AM - 12:00 PM Groves Auditorium

 File of Life Cards Available

 - The File of Life card provides medics with a quick medical history when a patient in unable to offer one.
 The card, kept in a red plastic pocket labelled “File of Life”, is held with a magnet to the outside of your refrigerator.
-Next has a supply of the cards, inquire in the office.
+Next has a supply of the cards, generously donated by the Foundation for Birmingham Senior Residents, inquire in the office.

 Information about Community Resources